Join the UCB

 Thank you for your interest in the University Conduct Board (UCB)!
 The UCB provides an opportunity for students to serve the University community by promoting civility and citizenship within the University community.
 The UCB adjudicates hearings for students going through the university conduct process.
 Members of the UCB also promote awareness of the Code of Student Conduct via outreach activities.
 As a member of the UCB you will gain skills in critical thinking, public speaking, and collaboration.

-The Office of Student Rights and Responsibilities is now looking for new members for the spring 2017 academic year.
+The Office of Student Rights and Responsibilities is now looking for new members for the 2017 - 2018 academic year.
 Scroll down for the link to the application.

 - Applicants must be matriculated full-time undergraduate or graduate students at either Syracuse University or SUNY-ESF.